saikripa00/Wildfire-Analysis/README.md

 ## License
 ### Data License
 Data pertaining to Wildland Fires, provided by the USGS, are publicly available and not subject to copyright restrictions.

 AQI data is accessed through the EPA API.

+Respiratory dataset: California Environmental Health Tracking Program. (n.d.).
+Tracking California - Air quality and health.
+California Department of Public Health.
+Retrieved from https://trackingcalifornia.org/data-and-tools

 ### Code Attribution
 Snippets of the code were taken from a code example developed by Dr. David W. McDonald for use in DATA 512, a course in the UW MS Data Science degree program.
 This code is provided under the Creative Commons CC-BY license.